everx-labs/TonNfcClientAndroid/README.md

 ## Card activation

 When user gets NFC TON Labs security card  at the first time, the applet on the card is in a special state.
-It waits for user authentication.
-And the main functionality of applet is blocked for now.
-So you must authenticate the user, i.e. go through procedure of card activation.

-To activate the card user must have three secret hex strings authenticationPassword, commonSecret, initialVector.
-There is a bijection between serial number (SN) printed on the card and the tuple (authenticationPassword, commonSecret, initialVector).
-These strings he is going to get from Tracking Smartcontract deployed for his NFC TON Labs security card .
+The main functionality of applet is blocked for now.
+Applet waits for user authentication.
+To pass authentication user must have three secret hex strings **authenticationPassword, commonSecret, initialVector**.
+The tuple **(authenticationPassword, commonSecret, initialVector)** is called _card activation data._  The user is going to get (using debots) his activation data from Tracking Smartcontract deployed for his security card.

-Let's suppose the user somehow got authenticationPassword, commonSecret, initialVector.
+At this step not only the card waits for user authentication.
+The user also authenticates the card by verification of some hashes.

+*Note:* There is a bijection between serial number (SN) printed on the card and activation data.

+The detailed about card activation and related workflow is [here]().

+For now let's suppose the user somehow got activation data into his application from debot (the details of working with debot will be given later).
 Then to activate the card he may use the following exemplary snippet.

 import com.tonnfccard.api.CardCoinManagerApi;
 import com.tonnfccard.api.CardActivationApi;